apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 A simple example
 ~~~~~~~~~~~~~~~~
 Here, we give an example configuration file, describing a single-node Flume deployment.
 This configuration lets a user generate events and subsequently logs them to the console.

 .. code-block:: properties

   # example.conf: A single-node Flume configuration

   # Name the components on this agent
-  agent1.sources = source1
+  a1.sources = r1
-  agent1.sinks = sink1
+  a1.sinks = k1
-  agent1.channels = channel1
+  a1.channels = c1

-  # Describe/configure source1
+  # Describe/configure the source
-  agent1.sources.source1.type = netcat
+  a1.sources.r1.type = netcat
-  agent1.sources.source1.bind = localhost
+  a1.sources.r1.bind = localhost
-  agent1.sources.source1.port = 44444
+  a1.sources.r1.port = 44444

-  # Describe sink1
+  # Describe the sink
-  agent1.sinks.sink1.type = logger
+  a1.sinks.k1.type = logger

   # Use a channel which buffers events in memory
-  agent1.channels.channel1.type = memory
+  a1.channels.c1.type = memory
-  agent1.channels.channel1.capacity = 1000
+  a1.channels.c1.capacity = 1000
-  agent1.channels.channel1.transactionCapactiy = 100
+  a1.channels.c1.transactionCapacity = 100

   # Bind the source and sink to the channel
-  agent1.sources.source1.channels = channel1
+  a1.sources.r1.channels = c1
-  agent1.sinks.sink1.channel = channel1
+  a1.sinks.k1.channel = c1

-This configuration defines a single agent, called *agent1*. *agent1* has a source that listens for data on port 44444, a channel that buffers event data in memory, and a sink that logs event data to the console.
-The configuration file names the various components, then describes their types and configuration parameters.
-A given configuration file might define several named agents; when a given Flume process is launched a flag is passed telling it which named agent to manifest.
+This configuration defines a single agent named a1. a1 has a source that listens for data on port 44444, a channel
+that buffers event data in memory, and a sink that logs event data to the console.
+The configuration file names the
+various components, then describes their types and configuration parameters.
+A given configuration file might define
+several named agents; when a given Flume process is launched a flag is passed telling it which named agent to manifest.

 Given this configuration file, we can start Flume as follows::

-  $ bin/flume-ng agent --conf-file example.conf --name agent1 -Dflume.root.logger=INFO,console
+  $ bin/flume-ng agent --conf-file example.conf --name a1 -Dflume.root.logger=INFO,console

 Note that in a full deployment we would typically include one more option: ``--conf=<conf-dir>``.
 The ``<conf-dir>`` directory would include a shell script *flume-env.sh* and potentially a log4j properties file.
 In this example, we pass a Java option to force Flume to log to the console and we go without a custom environment script.

 From a separate terminal, we can then telnet port 44444 and send Flume an event: